thunderbiscuit/kotlin-study/README.md

 }
 ```

-// we can build functions using named arguments
-// which allows us to provide the arguments to the function call in any order
-// we can use a mix of named arguments and positioned arguments as long all arguments subsequent to the first
-// named argument also be named
+We can build functions using named arguments which allows us to provide the arguments to the function call in any order.
+We can use a mix of named arguments and positioned arguments as long all arguments subsequent to the first named argument also be named.
 ```kotlin
 fun addNumbers(num1: Int, num2: Int): Int {
     val total: Int = num1 + num2